Creating a Home Assistant Dashboard for Tablets

 - Turn devices on via other interfaces and confirm the dashboard updates.

-- Switch to night mode and confirm colour and contrast are still clear.
+- Switch to night mode and confirm colour and contrast still work.

 - Reboot the tablet and confirm the Companion app returns to the kitchen view.

-If a card behaves oddly, inspect the browser console on the tablet (use remote debugging) and check Home Assistant logs.
-Small fixes often resolve large UX issues.
+If a card behaves oddly, inspect the browser console on the tablet with remote debugging and check Home Assistant logs.
+Small fixes often sort out larger UI problems.